Hexecoder/Merts-Manual/EN/System/System.md

 ### VMware

-VMware is a virtualization technology
+VMware is a virtualization technology.

 it has seperated nic card.